leftthomas/SimSiam/README.md

 ## Usage

-### Train SimCLR
+### Train SimSiam

 ```
-python main.py --batch_size 1024 --epochs 1000
+python main.py --batch_size 256 --epochs 1000
 optional arguments:
---feature_dim                 Feature dim for latent vector [default value is 128]
+--proj_dim                    Projection dim for latent vector [default value is 512]
---temperature                 Temperature used in softmax [default value is 0.5]
 --k                           Top k most similar images used to predict the label [default value is 200]
 --batch_size                  Number of images in each mini-batch [default value is 512]
---epochs                      Number of sweeps over the dataset to train [default value is 500]
+--epochs                      Number of sweeps over the dataset to train [default value is 800]
 ```

 ### Linear Evaluation

 ```
-python linear.py --batch_size 1024 --epochs 200
+python linear.py --batch_size 512 --epochs 100
 optional arguments:
---model_path                  The pretrained model path [default value is 'results/128_0.5_200_512_500_model.pth']
+--model_path                  The pretrained model path [default value is 'results/512_200_512_800_model.pth']
---batch_size                  Number of images in each mini-batch [default value is 512]
+--batch_size                  Number of images in each mini-batch [default value is 256]
---epochs                      Number of sweeps over the dataset to train [default value is 100]
+--epochs                      Number of sweeps over the dataset to train [default value is 90]
 ```

 ## Results